AARSHGHEWDE/finbert-financial-sentiment-analysis/README.md

-# 💬 FinBERT-Powered Financial Sentiment Analysis
+# 💬 LLM driven Financial Sentiment Analysis Tool

 This project demonstrates how to use **FinBERT**, a pre-trained transformer model specialized in financial sentiment analysis, to classify news headlines and financial text.
 The goal is to identify whether a given piece of text expresses **positive**, **negative**, or **neutral** sentiment within the financial domain.